 Ketogenic-friendly, potassium-rich foods include:

-One of the biggest mistakes people make when restricting carbohydrates is a lack of sodium intake.
+One of the biggest mistakes people make when restricting carbs is a lack of sodium intake.

-If you’re bonking at the gym while on the keto diet, try, increasing your sodium intake, especially before your workouts.
+If you’re losing steam at the gym while on the keto diet, try, increasing your sodium intake, especially before your workouts.

 Sodium is required for healthy muscles, nerve activity, and helps regulate muscle contraction, nerve function, and blood volume.